When Anger Blinds Truth: Dharmic Wisdom and Practical Tools to Restore Clarity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What sequence does the Bhagavad Gita describe regarding anger?
+What does the Bhagavad Gita say about anger and clarity?